BaseMax/php-network-check/README.md

 # php-network-check

-A simple PHP script to log incoming HTTP requests and send detailed reports via Telegram.
+> A simple PHP script to log incoming HTTP requests and send detailed reports via Telegram.

+A lightweight PHP script that logs incoming HTTP requests, capturing details like method, headers, body, and file uploads.
+It sends real-time reports to a Telegram chat, making it ideal for developers and admins to monitor traffic, debug APIs, and track server activity.
+Easy to set up and customize for both development and production environments.

 ## Features